-Investment Funds Fund Objective and Investments Held Trustee Objective and Expected Risk and Return Scottish Widows AVCs A range of unit linked funds The Trustee objective for selecting the Scottish Widows funds was to move members' investments to funds which matched most closely the funds in which members were invested on the Invesco Pension Saver Platform Utmost Life Money Market Fund The main objective of the Utmost Life Money Market Fund is to preserve capital whilst aiming to provide a return in line with prevailing short term money market rates.
+Investment Funds Fund Objective and Investments Held Trustee Objective and Expected Risk and Return Scottish Widows AVCs A range of unit linked funds (including a Lifestyle strategy) The Trustee objective for selecting the Scottish Widows funds was to move members' investments to funds which matched most closely the funds in which members were invested on the Invesco Pension Saver Platform.
+The Lifestyle strategy offers a pre-determined investment strategy which targets specific retirement objectives.
+The Lifestyle strategy initially invests in the Scottish Widows Consensus Fund with an objective to invest in growth assets.
+When the member is 5 years from their normal retirement age the fund gradually switches into the Scottish Widows UK Conventional Gilts Over 15 Years Index Fund and is fully invested in this fund at normal retirement age.
+Utmost Life Money Market Fund The main objective of the Utmost Life Money Market Fund is to preserve capital whilst aiming to provide a return in line with prevailing short term money market rates.
+The Trustee determined that the funds of these members which had received a 75% uplift in compensation for the removal of the investment guarantees in the Equitable With Profits Fund should be invested in low risk money market funds where capital preservation is the key objective rather than maximising investment return or providing protection against inflation.
 The Money Market Fund will predominantly be invested in short term deposits.
 The investment manager is responsible for determining the balance between the different kinds of investments.
-The Trustee determined that with the potential for elevated levels of volatility in investment markets due to Covid 19 the funds of these members which received a 75% uplift in compensation for the removal of the investment guarantees in the Equitable With Profits Fund should be invested in low risk money market funds where capital preservation is the key objective rather than maximising investment return or providing protection against inflation.
 The Trustee notes that the Money Market Fund is unlikely to keep pace with inflation.
 The Money Market Fund has the lowest expected volatility of the funds available with Utmost.
 The Trustee will review this periodically.